yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 scripts can only run inside iframes.

-Unfortunately, not all third parties are amenable to being iframed, and some are requiring access to the main page's DOM in order to function properly.
-Past initiatives such as [SafeFrame][safeframe] which would enable controlled DOM access to iframed third parties did not take off, and not many third parties support them.
+Unfortunately, not all third parties are amenable to being iframed, and some require access to the main page's DOM to function properly.
+Past initiatives such as [SafeFrame][safeframe] which enabled controlled DOM access to iframed third parties did not take off, and not many third parties support them.

 [safeframe]: https://www.iab.com/guidelines/safeframe/